Skip to main content

 • Temperature Reading

-A great tool, developed by Virginia Satir, to support developing connection between individuals in a group.
+A great tool, developed by Virginia Satir, to support connection between individuals in a group.

 • Satir Iceberg Graphic